operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 Whenever you switch to the next audio/video source with JavaScript, make sure to destroy the current audio/video element, and create a new one.
 Without this some devices may have problems playing the new audio/video source, especially if the format is different than the one previously played.

+We recommend using bitrates from 2Mbps (lowest to get minimum video quality) to 4Mbps (highest limited by network bandwidth users usually have) in your videos.

 ## Supported formats

 At the time of publication, the following container formats and codecs are supported for Opera TV Store applications: